francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 It's often a good idea to start from toy models.
 In our previous post, we considered the simplest possible deep neural network with a single hidden linear unit $$f(x) = w_2w_1x$$.
-We then showed that PC inference has the effect of reshaping the loss landscape, and that SGD on this reshaped landscape (the equilibrated energy) escapes the saddle point at the origin faster than on the loss $$\mathcal{L}$$.
+We then showed that PC inference has the effect of reshaping the loss landscape, and that stochastic gradient descent (SGD) on this reshaped landscape (the equilibrated energy) escapes the saddle point at the origin faster than on the loss $$\mathcal{L}$$.

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/toy_1mlp.png" style="zoom:20%;" />